flick0/dotfiles/readme.md

 ## 📥 Installation
 > [!IMPORTANT]
-> you need to install the base config found in [master branch](https://github.com/flick0/dotfiles) before installing this
+> you need to install the base config found in [master branch](https://github.com/flick0/dotfiles) before installing this (unless you are using the install script)

 - ### Dependancies
     #### Arch